Prince William Has Decided to Make a Major Change Following Meghan Markle’s Plea

 Prince William also voiced concerns about the policy

 But it wasn’t just Meghan who expressed concerns about the family’s stiff upper policy.
-In fact, her brother-in-law previously stated that he didn’t agree it was the best thing all the time.
+In fact, her brother-in-law previously stated that he didn’t think it was the best thing all the time.

 The Express noted that in 2017 Prince William was asked by former Labour spin doctor Alastair Campbell if he could talk about his feelings growing up.

-The Duke of Cambridge plans to deviate away from some old royal policies
+The Duke of Cambridge and Cornwall plans to deviate away from some old royal policies

 As the future of the monarchy, Prince William understands that he needs to keep up with the times and move on from any old family policies that could be interpreted as causing more harm than good.
 William has said that he wants his children to feel like they can always be open, honest, and express their feelings.
 And when it comes to the family’s mantra of never complaining or explaining, the duke is determined to have a say and “ensure the monarchy has some accountability should they face criticism” in the future.

-According to Express, after Prince William and Kate’s controversial Caribbean tour in 2022, the prince’s senior staff revealed the duke plans to ditch the “never complain, never explain” policy altogether.
+According to Express, after the Prince and Princess of Wales’ controversial Caribbean tour in 2022, the prince’s senior staff revealed the duke plans to ditch the “never complain, never explain” policy altogether.

 Historian Robert Lacey added: “The royal family would traditionally skirt around this sort of issue, so it shows the new generation facing up to social issues and being prepared to talk about them and acknowledge fault.”